about

 Formats include:

-Pitch Shifting works with a distributed network of artists across experimental sound, media art, and performance, including Richard Scott, Samuel Hall, Ute Wassermann, Emilio Gordoa, Tomomi Adachi, Nicolas Collins, among others.
+Pitch Shifting collaborates with artists across experimental sound, media art, and contemporary performance, including Richard Scott, Samuel Hall, Ute Wassermann, Emilio Gordoa, Tomomi Adachi, Nicolas Collins, among others.

 photo by FRANK Orange Ear